SlimeVR/SlimeVR-Docs-Site/src/diy/README.md

 You'll need to purchase the parts required to put the project together.
 You can find a guide for that on our [components guide page](components-guide.md).
 There are a handful of choices you can make during this step, it is suggested you read the guide through to get an idea of what each part does.
 Please note that the documentation on this page is assuming you are using the most common microcontroller used for this project, the Wemos D1 Mini.
 You can use a different microcontroller with the required specifications, however the documentation on other microcontrollers is not as comprehensive.

 > Please note, if you are looking for BNO085s, SlimeVR no longer sells these.
-> If you are looking for ICM-45686, these can be located on the [SlimeVR Store](https://shop.slimevr.dev/products/slimevr-mumo-breakout-module-v1-icm-45686-qmc6309)
+> If you are looking for ICM-45686, these can be found on the [SlimeVR Store](https://shop.slimevr.dev/products/slimevr-mumo-breakout-module-v1-icm-45686-qmc6309)

 **2. Print / Buy a Case**

 Many DIYers use Tupperware, Tic Tac or jiffy boxes, however the community has created a handful of [files for 3D printing](cases.md).
-You may also design your own to 3D print.
+You may also design your own case to 3D print.

 **3. Assemble Your Trackers**